-- a) Work cooperatively with the R.M. of Dauphin, the Inter-Mountain Watershed District, Parks Canada, and provincial departments, as appropriate, in the development and maintenance of surface drainage systems and the overall management of storm runoff within the City. - b) Encourage strategies and solutions to minimize storm runoff. - c) Employ a storm drainage scheme that will allow for a separation of the land drainage and the sanitary sewer system in new developments. - d) Construct separate land drainage sewers in existing areas and retention/detention ponds in new development areas. - e) Encourage a system of open channel drainage and retention/detention ponds, or other engineered solutions, in the design of future development areas. - f) Any property that is being newly developed, re-developed, or proposed to have significant expansion of its buildings, may be required to submit, as part of the building/development permit requirements, an engineered lot grading plan indicating building and lot elevations, along with proposed drainage patterns.
-The developer may also be required to provide projected engineered storm runoff calculations. - g) Wherever substantive new development is proposed in the City, concept plans identifying potential implications to the provision of municipal services, including consideration of surface drainage issues, may be required by, and at the expense of, the development proponent. - h) Where feasible, development should result in no increase in storm flows to the highway ditch system.
-Where this is unavoidable, the costs of revisions required to the existing highway drainage system, which are directly associated with a development, will normally be the responsibility of the developer.
-Such costs may alternatively be subject to a cost-sharing agreement. - and Regional Corridor along Main Street South, drainage information at a functional design level will need to be provided before approval is granted.
-The appropriate Provincial departments will be consulted in determining whether information at a functional design level will be required. - or parking lot ponding, mild graded green spaces, and similar features to reduce the runoff from the newly developed land. - k) Plan land drainage improvements as far ahead as possible to prevent unnecessary disturbance of roadway surfaces.
+- Work cooperatively with the RM of Dauphin, the Inter-Mountain Watershed District, Parks Canada, and Provincial departments, as appropriate, in the development and maintenance of surface drainage systems and the overall management of storm runoff within the city. - b) Encourage strategies and solutions to minimize storm runoff. - c) Employ a storm drainage scheme that will allow for a separation of the land drainage and the wastewater sewer system in new developments. - d) Construct separate land drainage sewers in existing areas and retention/detention ponds in new development areas, if applicable. - e) Encourage a system of open channel drainage and retention/detention ponds, or other engineered solutions, in the design of future development areas. - f) An engineered lot grading plan indicating building and lot elevations, along with proposed drainage patterns will be required for any property that is being newly developed, re-developed, or proposed to have significant expansion of its buildings.
+The developer may also be required to provide projected engineered storm runoff calculations. - g) Concept plans identifying potential implications to the provision of municipal services, including consideration of surface drainage issues, may be required by, and at the expense of, the development proponent for any proposed substantive new development. - h) Development should result in no increase in storm flows to the highway ditch system.
+Where this is unavoidable, the costs of revisions required to the existing highway drainage system, which are directly associated with a development, will be the responsibility of the developer.
+Such costs may alternatively be subject to a cost-sharing agreement. - Drainage information at a functional design level will be required before approval is granted for any significant development proposal is brought forward in the Mixed-Use Area and Regional Corridor along Main Street S. The appropriate Provincial departments will be consulted in determining whether information at a functional design level will be required. - j) Small development projects should be encouraged to incorporate systems of roof and/or parking lot ponding, mild graded green spaces, and similar features to reduce the runoff from the newly developed land. - k) Plan land drainage improvements as far ahead as possible to prevent unnecessary disturbance of roadway surfaces.

-Maintain the City's landfill and waste diversion facilities in an acceptable state of operation and performance to support existing and future demand
+Ensure the landfill and waste diversion facilities are in an acceptable state of operation and performance to support existing and future demand

-- a) Continue to pursue waste diversion strategies, including the promotion recycling and composting. - b) Conduct an analysis to determine the estimates of useful life of the current landfill site.
+- Continue to pursue waste diversion strategies, including the promotion of recycling and composting. - b) Conduct an analysis to determine the estimates of useful life of the current landfill site. - c) Plan for future landfill and waste diversion expansion.